andrei-olzyatiev/dash_games/README.md

 # dash_games
-Trial for Junior Data Analyst position by Valiotti Analytics Dashboard built on Superstore dataset
+Trial for Junior Data Analyst position
+Dashboard built on Superstore dataset

 To run you need to keep the *.csv file with data to the same location with superstore_app.py and call it superstore.csv.